 For this planning cycle, the drought of the 1950s is considered the drought of record (DOR).
-The DOR and recent droughts can be compared using historic precipitation, stream flow records, spring discharge and water level measurements in wells for locations that have accumulated data measurements since the 1940s.
+The DOR and Comparing the 1950s DOR and the current recent droughts can be compared done using historic precipitation, stream flow records, spring discharge and water level measurements in wells for locations that have accumulated data measurements since the 1940s.

-Precipitation data for quadrangles 807 (west Plateau Region - portions of Edwards, Kinney and Val Verde Counties) and 808 (east Plateau Region - portions of Bandera, Kerr, Real, and Medina Counties) from
+Precipitation data for quadrangles 807 (west Plateau Region - portions of Edwards, Kinney and Val Verde Counties) and 808 (east Plateau Region - portions of Bandera, Kerr, Real, and Medina Counties) from 1940 through 20182023 are shown on

-1940 through 2023 are shown on Figure 7-2.
+Figure 7-2.
 Average annual rainfall for these quadrangles is 24.6 and 26.8 inches, respectively.
 These data indicate that the DOR in the 1950s was associated with seven years of below average rainfall (5-inch deficit per year).
-The most recent drought indicates a trend toward below average annual rainfall between 2018 and 2023.
+The current-most recent drought indicates a trend toward below average annual rainfall between 20082018 and 20152023.
 Years with below average rainfall have a deficit of about 8 to 10 inches for the year.

 Figure 7-2.
-Annual Precipitation, 1940-2023 Source: TWDB
+Annual Precipitation, 1940-20132023 Source: TWDB